hshl-hmit/qemu-qta/doc/TUTORIAL.md

 ## Tutorial 3: Import WCET time behavior from AbsInt aiT

-We have provided the tool `ait2qta` that automatically generates a QTA Timing Database from a timing analyis report from the WCET timing analysis tool aiT from AnsInt GmbH.
-It always takes the analysis with the `-i` option.
-The `-o` option tells ait2qta where to put the new QTA timing database file.
-The third option `-g` will not write the timing database but plot the extracted aiT control flow graph instead.
+The third tutorial is based on the program [program03.elf](../tests/riscv32/program03.elf).
+We have provided the tool `ait2qta` that automatically generates a QTA Timing Database from a timing analyis report from the WCET timing analysis tool ^aiT^ from *AnsInt GmbH*.
+It takes the aiT analysis report with the `-i` option.
+The `-o` option tells ait2qta where to put the new QTA Timing Database file.
+The third option `-g` plots the extracted and time-annotated control flow graph.

 ### Generate the QTDB from an aiT report file